 At EBL, salary increment and promotion is purely linked with performance.
 As per policy, performance evaluation is done for all permanent employees.
 In addition to yearly review of performance, a quarterly review is also carried out.
 Performance evaluation is done on the below parameter:

-- · Business Objectives
+- Business Objectives

 - Personal Development Objective

 - Management Objectives

+- Operational and compliance objective

+- Behavioral competency

 A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance.